-Note that the 'curl -T localfile http://127.0.0.1:3456/uri/\$DIRCAP/foo.txt' command can be used to invoke this operation.
+Note that the 'curl -T localfile http://127.0.0.1:3456/uri/\protect\T1\textdollarDIRCAP/foo.txt' command can be used to invoke this operation.

-'''

 PUT /uri

-'''

-This uploads a file, and produces a file-cap for the contents, but does not attach the file into the filesystem.
+This uploads a file, and produces a file-cap for the contents, but does not attach the file into the file store.
 No directories will be modified by this operation.
 The file-cap is returned as the body of the HTTP response.